 With the contract lease on the old hardware expiring, the plan was to replace the current equipment with a solution that would meet the following criteria:

 CapEx and OpEx Savings: “The cost savings with Scale Computing were extremely compelling and the total cost of the system was 40% lower than continuing our EMC renewal contract”, said Lane.
-“The foundation we now have with HC3 will enable even greater CapEx and OpEx savings over the next 5 years.”
+“The foundation we now have with Scale Computing HyperCore will enable even greater CapEx and OpEx savings over the next five years.”

-“The installation of the HC3 system took 1 hour to unpack, attach rack rails, and connect power to the system.
+“The installation of the SC//HyperCore system took one hour to unpack, attach rack rails, and connect power to the system.
 In the next hour, we had the system clustered and connected to our fiber network”, said Lane.
-“The entire setup of user permissions, access control, security, and virtualizing the storage environment was complete in 3 days.
+“The entire setup of user permissions, access control, security, and virtualizing the storage environment was complete in three days.
 We could not have asked for anything more from the Scale Computing support team as the installation went flawlessly and totally transparent to the users.”

 Performance: One of the most business critical applications is logging on to the system and authentication for faculty and students in the classroom.
-“On our previous EMC storage, log on times for our Microsoft CIFS system would take 2 minutes and now with HC3 we are now experiencing sub 25 second log-on time for a 300% productivity gain.”
+“On our previous EMC storage, log on times for our Microsoft CIFS system would take two minutes and now with SC//HyperCore we are now experiencing sub 25 second log-on time for a 300% productivity gain.”

-Platform for New Applications: The vision of St Richard’s is to bring the student learning experience into the 21st century.
-The HC3 system has freed up the IT Team to implement CCTV in the classroom and IP telephony to support new applications and enhance user experience in the classroom and across the campus through mobile access.
+Platform for New Applications: The vision of St. Richard’s is to bring the student learning experience into the 21st century.
+SC//HyperCore has freed up the IT Team to implement CCTV in the classroom and IP telephony to support new applications and enhance user experience in the classroom and across the campus through mobile access.

 “Now that we have a reliable solution, we spend less time on backend operations and we have the time to concentrate on the creative side of supporting learning, portal, and application development while exploring other innovative technologies for the school.” said Lane.

-Business Continuity: St Richard’s HC3 configuration now supports a DR solution with systems at each end of the campus connected by a 10 Gig fiber backbone.
+Business Continuity: St. Richard’s SC//HyperCore configuration now supports a DR solution with systems at each end of the campus connected by a 10 Gb fiber backbone.
 The previous storage system had significant downtime challenges as the data center averaged losing a hard drive every week and had to deal with scheduled outages requiring onsite vendor support.

-With the cost effectiveness of the HC3 system, St Richard’s is now implementing an additional HC3 system for disaster recovery and greater protection of the College’s information assets.
-The HC3 systems are identical at both sites to meet desired performance SLAs and to deliver transparent access to all College systems.
+With the cost-effectiveness of SC//HyperCore, St. Richard’s is now implementing an additional system for disaster recovery and greater protection of the College’s information assets.
+The SC//HyperCore systems are identical at both sites to meet desired performance SLAs and to deliver transparent access to all College systems.

 “We can now perform incremental backups of our data throughout the day without compromising any aspect of student or faculty application performance during operational hours.” said Mark Lane, Systems Manager.